 Show your support on April 12

-100 percent of every dollar donated will help our partner African Hearts feed and educate children living on the streets in the Kisenyi slum in Kampala, Uganda.
+100 percent of every dollar donated helps African Hearts feed, educate, and rescue children from the streets of Kampala, Uganda.